RebelToolbox/RebelDocumentation/development/compiling/compiling_for_x11.rst

 ::

-    $HOME/.local/share/godot/templates/[gd-version]/
+    $HOME/.local/share/rebel/templates/[gd-version]/

-and named like this (even for \*BSD which is seen as "Linux X11" by Godot):
+and named like this (even for \*BSD which is seen as "Linux X11" by Rebel Engine):

 ::